 Even though the F-150 aluminum design still shows signs of being a work in progress, its lightweight build and increased speed capabilities have inspired Chevrolet’s 2016 Silverado redesign.
 With government regulations for fuel efficiency benchmarks, lightweight aluminum body vehicles are the future, even for high performance trucks.

-Repairs to aluminum body vehicles require special tooling and equipment, and K & M Collision is proud to have been one of the first collision repair facilities in North Carolina certified by Ford for aluminum.
+Repairs to aluminum body vehicles require special tooling and equipment, and K & M Collision is proud to be a certified Ford body shop, one of the first collision repair facilities in North Carolina certified by Ford for aluminum.

-K & M is also certified for Chevy repair, so whether you feel that it’s the F-150 or the Silverado that wins out, we’ve got you covered.
+K & M is a certified Chevy Body Shop, so whether you feel that it’s the F-150 or the Silverado that wins out, we’ve got you covered.
 For more information, give us a call at (828) 569-1275 or click here to contact us online!

 K & M Collision is certified by major vehicle manufacturers, including Porsche, Audi, Tesla, Jaguar, Land Rover, Bentley, Nissan, Nissan GT-R, Infiniti, Ford, Chevrolet, Chrysler, GM, Kia, Volvo, Volkswagen and more.
 We also specialize in factory-correct repairs to all other vehicle manufacturers including BMW and Honda.